-Mark has been performing paid public speaking engagements for the top three ranked private schools, out of 3000, plus a public elementary school, recently.
-He has spoken/presented to students from third-grade through high-school.
-Mark speaks about Chinook tribal history, and the fact that they are not federally recognized.
-He also presents several pieces of his artwork and describes the processes and techniques used to create them.
-Testimonials and recommendations can be
+Mark is currently available to appear as a paid Guest Artist via Zoom.
+He has been performing in-person visits, previously, to five top-ranked private schools, plus one public school in Oregon.
+The students range from grades 1-12.
+Shelton speaks about Chinook tribal history, and the fact that they are not federally recognized.
+He also presents several pieces of his artwork and describes the processes and techniques used to create them in a educational and entertaining way.

 2007 - Certified as an Honorary Chinook Tribal Artist